 Peanut butter is a good source of protein, so if you’re not getting enough of that in your diet, your body may be craving it.

-It’s also possible that you’re feeling nostalgic and wanting to recreate some of those childhood memories.
+You may also feel nostalgic and want to recreate some childhood memories.

 How to Stop Peanut Butter Cravings